Rama's Journey in Mithila: Background

 It is said that when Rama completed his Vedic education from the Guru Vashishtha, he came to the royal palace at Ayodhya.
 After some time, sage Vishwamitra came to the palace and demanded the princes Rama and Lakshmana with King Dasharatha for the protection of the Yajna at his ashram.
 After that princes Rama and Lakshmana were sent with the Guru Vishwamitra to his ashram.

 Rama and Lakshman came to Vishwamitra Siddhashram to protect the Yajna of the sages.
 There, he killed many demons like Tadaka and Subahu during the Yajna.
 According to historians, Rama was not only brought to protect the Yajna, but they were also taught many lessons in weapons besides the Vedas in the gurukula of Maharishi Vishvamitra.
 It is said that after the completion of Yajnas at the Ashram, Vishwamitra was invited by King Shreedhwaja Janaka of the Mithila Kingdom to participate in Sita Swayamvar in his court.
 After that, Vishwamitra, with his disciples Rama and Lakshmana, went on a journey to the Mithila Kingdom.

 Journey in Mithila

 Ramchaura Mandir, Hajipur

 Feet of Rama (Ram Charan)at Ramchaura Mandir, Hajipur in the Mithila region.

 According to legend, after crossing the Ganges by boat, they first came to Ramchaura Mandir in Vaishali while going to Janakpur for Sita Swayamvar.
 This place is located in Hajipur in Vaishali district of the Mithila region in the present state of Bihar.
 It is said that they were welcomed here by King Sumati of Vishala Nagari.
 It is believed that Rama, Lakshman and Vishvamitra rested here at a mound on the bank of the Ganga river for one night.
 This place is now known as Ramchaura.

+Baraila Jheel

+According to the legend of the legendary lake Baraila Jheel in the region of the Jandaha-Patepur blocks in the Vaishali district, Lord Rama along with his teacher Vishwamitra and brother Lord Lakshmana, took a short rest at the bank of the legendary lake during their journey to the city of Janakpur in Mithila.